SOS598-RDM/assignment_submission_workflow/README.md

 Now we can begin creating our markdown document.
 Markdown itself is outside the scope of this overview, but please read the *introduction/overview* and *reference sheet* materials on under the *resources/markdown* section of the main page of the course website.

-**In this simple markdown document, the \# symbol is a marker to create a header one \<h1\>, and the asterisks surrounding our Mayfly genus is a marker to italicize that word.**
+**In this simple markdown document, the # symbol is a marker to create a header one <h1>, and the asterisks surrounding our Mayfly genus is a marker to italicize that word.**
 ![simple_markdown](figures/simple_markdown.png)

-**When ready, save the document to the directory on our computer that is a clone of the GitHub repository.
-Mac's TextEdit gives us several encoding options in the save diaglog box - here we will select UTF-8.
-Generally try to use UTF.**
+When ready, save the document to the directory on our computer that is a clone of the GitHub repository.
+There are additional steps that we need to do with Mac's TextEdit when saving:
+* uncheck the box that says *If no extension is provided, use ".txt"*
+* the save dialog box gives us several encoding options, here we will select UTF-8 (generally try to use UTF)
+* use a logical filename and be sure to name it with the extension .md, which indicates that this is a markdown file

+**Saving our new markdown file to the directory**
 ![save_to_dir](figures/save_to_dir.png)

 When we are ready to save a snapshot of our repository, we go back to GitKraken.
 Let us do that in the next few steps.